flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 to get rid of CRUD.
 For example:

 * Poll data from the server at regular intervals to make sure UI is up to date with the server;
-* Restrict offline edits, using regular ping-style checks to the API host to determine wheather we're offline;
+* Restrict offline edits, using regular ping-style checks to the API host to determine whether we're offline;
 * Use a versioning system similar to the one in [CouchDB][couchdb].
 Only allow those updates that have the up-to-date version number of the object attached.

-These tricks might make the system a bit more reliable, but they will *definitely worsen* user experience.
+These tricks might make the system a bit more reliable, but they will *worsen* user experience.

 ## Local-first